Fall Has Arrived!

 Fall Maintenance for your Mitsubishi Mini Split Heat Pump

 The simple act of cleaning your filters will make a big difference to the quality of the indoor air you breathe by removing any accumulated dirt and allergens that build up over time.
 Regular cleaning will also help improve efficiency and prolong the life of your heat pump unit.
 Cleaning often, rather than waiting until the filters are filled with dust and pollen is always the best option.

 (See Operating Manual for specific Recommended Cleaning Instructions)

 Remove the front panel to access the air filters. (see Operating Manual) Mitsubishi recommends you clean the air filter (the smaller of the 2 filters) every 2 weeks.
 Simply remove any dirt build up by using the brush attachment on your vacuum cleaner, or rinse with water then place in shade to dry.
 The air cleaning filter (this is the larger of the two filters) should be cleaned every 3-4 months and replaced once a year for best performance.
 Remove dirt using the brush attachment on your vacuum cleaner.
 When dirt cannot be removed by vacuum cleaning, soak the filter and it’s frame in lukewarm water before rinsing it.
 (Diluted mild detergents can be used) After washing with water, dry it well in shade.

-With the air filters removed, take a look at your heat exchanger.
+With the air filters removed, take a look at your heat exchange.
 This will look like a bunch of thin plates lined up vertically.
 If it is really dirty, you may need to schedule a professional cleaning.
-You can use the brush attachment on your vacuum to clean the heat exchanger vertically… gently moving the brush up and down the heat exchanger.
-(The heat exchanger may be damaged if it is cleaned horizontally.)
+You can use the brush attachment on your vacuum to clean the heat exchange vertically… gently moving the brush up and down the heat exchange.
+(The heat exchange may be damaged if it is cleaned horizontally.)

 For more information watch this video: Mitsubishi Homeowner Help: Filter Cleaning